Bachelor's Degree in Life Sciences

 - Understanding the principles of audits and inspections

-- Explain the clinical trial process, the people involved, and their roles.
+- Explain the process of a clinical trial, the parties involved, and their roles

-- Describe the contents of the CTD and explain how and what Module 3 consists of.
+- Describe the contents of the CTD and explain what Module 3 consists of and how it is structured

 Contents:

-- III- Good Practices in...
-(GMP, GCP, concept of audits and inspections)
+- III.
+Good Practices in… (GMP, GCP, the concept of audits and inspections)

 PAL3ISCO: COMMUNICATION TECHNIQUES – PEC